rust-lang/blog.rust-lang.org/content/rust-lld-on-stable-1.90.0/index.md

 Here's [a link](https://perf.rust-lang.org/compare.html?start=b3e117044c7f707293edc040edb93e7ec5f7040a&end=baed03c51a68376c1789cc373581eea0daf89967&stat=instructions%3Au&tab=compile) to the complete results from our benchmarks.

-This testing period did go well indeed, and we can stabilize using this faster linker by default for `x86_64-unknown-linux-gnu` users.

 #### Possible drawbacks

 From our prior testing, we don't really expect issues to happen in practice.
 It is a drop-in replacement for the vast majority of cases, but `lld` is not _bug-for-bug_ compatible with GNU ld.